Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 An unaccompanied asylum seeking child is defined by the Home Office as a young person under the age of 18 making an application for asylum in his or her own right and who "has no adult relative or guardian to turn to in this country".
 These young people may have arrived in the UK by themselves or with an adult who later abandoned them or who does not present as a suitable carer or guardian.

-These children and young people are supported within the framework of the Children Act 1989 as Children in Need, and this should be guided by the principle that they are children first and foremost, and so should be afforded the same level of care as any other Looked After Child.
+These children and young people are supported within the framework of the Children Act 1989 as Children in Need, and this should be guided by the principle that they are children first and foremost, and so should be afforded the same level of care as any other Child in Care.

 However, these children and young people face particular difficulties, due to the fact that they have been separated from their families, local communities and cultures and are likely to have experienced considerable physical, sexual and/or emotional harm and exploitation.